 The records you linked are now attached to the transcript.
 You can access them from the transcript's detail view.

 Live Agent Transcripts

-Live Agent is available in: Performance Editions and Developer Edition
+Live Agent is available in: Performance Editions and Developer Edition organizations that were created after June 14, 2012

 Live Agent is available for an additional cost in: Enterprise and Unlimited Editions